 10.2 Corrective action

 10.3 Continual improvement

-It may sound like a lot of paperwork, but it’s not as daunting as it sounds.
-At QMS, we can take a closer look at your business from an outsider’s perspective and provide value-adding recommendations in the form of an assessment report.
+It may sound like a lot of paperwork but it’s not as daunting as it sounds.
+At QMS, we can take a closer look at your business from an outsider’s perspective and provide valuable recommendations in the form of an assessment report.